-Pursuant to our approval of Broker-Dealer procedures, our traders typically do business with broker-dealers who are listed as currently approved brokers-dealers, except where clients have limited or designated specific broker-dealers by appropriate language and such change has been approved by our Firm's Chief Compliance Officer or the General Counsel, or their designee.
+Our traders typically do business with broker-dealers who are listed as currently approved brokers-dealers, except where clients have limited or designated specific broker-dealers by appropriate language and such change has been approved by our Firm's Chief Compliance Officer or the General Counsel, or their designee.
 There may be instances when an investment team may request to transact with a broker-dealer not currently approved.
 In these instances, the Chief Compliance Officer, the General Counsel, or their designee may grant an exception, subject to certain conditions being met.